 Also, when you are shopping for new windows, it’s crucial that you choose ones with high-efficiency ratings.
 Don’t forget the walls though since efficient windows won’t be of any good if the insulation around them is of low-quality.

 Besides damaged walls and windows, other common enemies of winter insulation are dirty HVAC’s and furnaces.
 Upgrading the furnace and making sure its filters are clean at all times encourages heat flow throughout the entire home.

 In some cases, replacements are necessary since with overrunning, these appliances can get damaged pretty quickly.
 The air ducts are also a large factor, so start doing some annual cleanups in spring and autumn, right before difficult weather conditions start.

 TIP 5: INSPECTING THE HOME

 Ok, so you have reinsulated the attic, cleaned the furnace and HVAC, and added new windows, but you still have trouble with insulation.
 Well, the last tip we are going to share is that proper insulation means applying spray foam or blown-in to every part of the home.

 Basement insulation is the first thing you should do and afterwards try to also apply it under flooring, around ducts, and even behind power outlets.
 Such small changes will positively influence your home in the following winter days.

-Remember to inspect every inch since heat loss can happen in the most unexpected placed like cracks in attic joists.
+Remember to inspect every inch since heat loss can happen in the most unexpected places like cracks in attic joists.
 To get the best results, contact acknowledged and certified spray foam insulation contractors in Toronto.